jhawkinsatgood/contributor/forAndroid/readme.md

     directory and from the `src/` directory.
 3. Change the library reference of the GD Runtime in both of these projects to be your GD Runtime project.
 This is the project that you would have created when you installed the GD SDK for Android.
-Note that the sample applications require and already have a reference to the `src/` project, which is marked as a library.
+Note that the contributor applications require and already have a reference to the `src/` project, which is marked as a library.

-The samples for Android are now ready to use.
-You can run the AppKinetics Workflow sample application on an emulator or real device.
+The contributor applications for Android are now ready to use.
+You can run them on an emulator or real device.

 For general details about Good Dynamics contributor code see the readme file in the parent repository.